 A = cross section area in square meter

-L = Thickness/Length of the part in Meter
+L = Thickness or length of the part in meter

-(dT / L) is known as temperature gradient.
-It’s value is negative.
-Because the temperature gradient vector is in opposite direction of heat flow.
+Where (dT / L) is known as temperature gradient.
+It’s value is always negative because the temperature gradient vector is in the opposite direction of heat flow.
 Conduction heat transfer is more significant in solid bodies and it follows the first law of thermodynamics.

 Rate of conduction heat transfer is directly proportional to material thermal conductivity.
-For example, Considering all other parameters equal.
-The rate of heat transfer will be higher in copper compared to plastic material.
-Because copper has a higher thermal conductivity than Aluminum.
+For example, considering all other parameters equal the rate of conductive heat transfer will be higher in copper compared to plastic material.
+Because copper has a higher thermal conductivity than aluminum.

 |Thermal Conductivity (These values are for Indicative Purpose Only)|

 Thermal insulation is a property of a material that is inversely proportional to the thermal conductivity.
 In other words, higher the thermal insulation, lower will be the thermal conductivity.
 Therefore insulation materials are used to reduce conductive heat transfer.

 To reduce the transfer of heat from one material to another, Low thermal conductivity or high insulation materials are used.
 For example, heating pan handle is manufactured in Bakelite material.
 Because bakelite has high thermal insulation properties.

 Relationship in thermal and electrical Conductivity of a Material